galatea-associates/poc-domain-data-gen/README.md

 Each object created needs its own key.
 Each key should map to the following items:
 * max_objects_per_file: The maximum number of records that will be included in a single file
 * file_name: Output file name
-    * Where multiple files are generated for the same domain object, output files are named sequentially as per; object_000.json, object_001.json and so on.
+    * Where multiple files are generated for the same domain object, output files are named sequentially as per: object_000.json, object_001.json and so on.
 * output_file_type: This must refer to one of the keys under dev_file_builder_args in the dev_config.json file
 * output_directory: Output directory for generated files
 * upload_to_google_drive: Whether the files containing this object will be uploaded to Google Drive